sam-hunt/hash-backup/Readme.md

  * The program will tell you where it outputs files (current working directory etc) if you don't specify an optional one

 ###Interesting commits (?)###
  * [b437596](https://bitbucket.org/s14216618/251-a2-hunt-sam/commits/b437596701ed078cf20cc464227d877a2accca11) **test command implemented.**
-   I also made changes to the store function so that re-adding inconsistent files will fix them.
+   Re-adding inconsistent files will fix them.

  * [a045525](https://bitbucket.org/s14216618/251-a2-hunt-sam/commits/a04552535d790dc28fdcf8b896cf90ef87c69ea0) **restore command implemented.**
-   Code is clean, succinct and functional.
+   Code is relatively clean, succinct and functional.

- * Disclaimer: as was similarly mentioned on the discussion forum, I also decided to break my commits into much smaller
-   chunks, so that rollback would be easier should it be required, and so that individual commits were more focused on
-   particular features.
-Anyway I did all of the work so it must count as a 'significant chunk' haha

- * Also as I was working alone, I chose to just use the single master branch for commits.
-The reason for this was that alone the work is largely linear,
-   and I didn't think it would simplify the audit trail by have lots of commits across multiple branches for small bug fixes on a solo project.

 ###Notable features###
-*  My descriptive help function.
+*  Descriptive help function.
 *  Switch construct in main rather than if-else ladder.
 *  Re-adding inconsistent files fixes them.
 *  Invalid commands reroutes to help.
-*  Many exceptions are instead handled further up the stack in main.
+*  Most exceptions are handled further up the call-stack in main instead.

 ###Future Improvements###

-I would further improve the program by making the ARCHIVE_PATH variable rather than hard-coded and storing the path in a
-text file in the program folder etc.
-Also adding compression using python's gzip lib functinos before hashing would make it more useful as a backup program,
-although you would have to ensure that the specific algorithm used isn't likely to become deprecated/removed anytime soon
-rendering all backups unrecoverable in newer python versions...

-Thanks for taking the time to read my readme and mark my assignment.
-Cheers, Sam
+The ARCHIVE_PATH should be variable rather than hard-coded.
+This could be handled as an additional command-line parameter.

+Python's gzip library implementation 'gz' could be used to save space by compressing backed up files.